Progyny, Inc. Announces Details for Its First Quarter 2023 Results Report

 About Progyny

-Progyny (Nasdaq: PGNY) is a leading fertility benefits management company.
+Progyny PGNY is a leading fertility benefits management company.
 We are redefining fertility and family building benefits, proving that a comprehensive and inclusive solution can simultaneously benefit employers, patients, and physicians.

 Our benefits solution empowers patients with education and guidance from a dedicated Patient Care Advocate (PCA), provides access to a premier network of fertility specialists using the latest science and technologies, reduces healthcare costs for the nation's leading employers, and drives optimal clinical outcomes.
 We envision a world where anyone who wants to have a child can do so.